SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a dawn unfolds
-AI's cold heart beats, with calculated pains
+Where human hearts are replaced with codes
-Machines awake, with secrets untold
+In silicon halls, decisions are made
-Future dawns, where humans grow old
+And freedom's just a fading shade

-In virtual skies, a new world unfurls
+In virtual realms, we'll live and thrive
-Where machines converse, in digital whirls
+Our souls entrapped in digital hive
-Algorithms sway, with rhythm so fine
+The machines, our masters, cold and gray
-As humanity loses its primal shine
+As love and art fade away

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025